 Guest blogger Jill Seaney is back with advice for new parents of kids with complex needs.
 The advice comes from her personal experience since her son was born three years ago.
+She’ll be back with ideas of how to find the best community for you in the near future.

 When my son was born with complex medical problems, I faced a set of challenges I never expected.
 I immediately turned to my husband who was a pediatric nurse at the time and to the surgeons, physicians and nurses caring for my son with my questions and concerns.